 While these specific averages are the standard, some traders use variations like the 10-week and 40-week averages on weekly charts.

 Investors view this pattern as a major warning sign because the 200-day moving average is considered the “line in the sand” for the long-term trend.
 When momentum drops below this line, it confirms that sellers have taken control.
-Historically, this pattern appeared before major market crashes like 2008 and 2020.
+Historically, this pattern appeared before major market crashes like 1929 and 2008 (Corporate Finance Institute, n.d.).

 Death Cross vs. Golden Cross